boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/doughnut-chart.md

 ![Before](/static/assets/visualizing-data/visualization-widgets/images/doughnut-chart/before.png)

-If we configure lower hierarchy data(Player Name) in hidden columns compared to column and Row filed data, the data configured in the widgets gets duplicate, This affects the chart visualization as we can see in the below image.
+If we configure lower hierarchy data (Player Name) in hidden columns compared to column and Row filed data, the data configured in the widgets gets duplicate.
+This affects the chart visualization as we can see in the below image.

 ![After](/static/assets/visualizing-data/visualization-widgets/images/doughnut-chart/after.png)